googleapis/google-auth-library-python/docs/user-guide.rst

         def get_subject_token(self, context, request):
             audience = context.audience
             subject_token_type = context.subject_token_type
+            try:
-            # Return a valid subject token of the requested type for the requested audience.
+                # Attempt to return the valid subject token of the requested type for the requested audience.
+            except Exception as e:
+                # If token retrieval fails, raise a refresh error, setting retryable to true if the client should
+                # attempt to retrieve the subject token again.
+                raise exceptions.RefreshError(e, retryable=True)

     supplier = CustomSubjectTokenSupplier()